HEYDEV001/Modern-Chair/README.md

 **Optimization:** The cushion was isolated as a separate absolutely-positioned `<div>` layered on top of the chair image using `position: absolute`.
 CSS `border-radius` and careful sizing gave it an organic seat shape.
 This made per-color CSS rules clean and trivial to extend.

 ---

-### Challenge 3 — Consistent Swatch Selection Feedback
-**Problem:** Showing which swatch is currently active required a visible ring or highlight — but native radio inputs are styled inconsistently across browsers.

-**Optimization:** All native radio inputs are hidden (`display: none`).
-The `<label>` elements act as the visible swatches.
-The active state is shown using a CSS `outline` or `box-shadow` ring applied when the associated input is `:checked`, giving full cross-browser control over appearance.

----

-### Challenge 4 — Typography Scale for Specs
-**Problem:** The spec numbers (80, 65, 90, 17.6) needed to feel large and dominant, while their units (cm, lbs) and labels (Length, Width…) needed to sit at a much smaller scale — a two-tier typographic hierarchy within one element.

-**Optimization:** Each spec uses a `<span>` inside the number element for the unit suffix, styled with a significantly smaller `font-size` and `vertical-align: baseline`.
-The label sits in a separate `<p>` below.
-This keeps the HTML semantic while giving full typographic control in CSS.

----